JensenJ-Modding/JensenJ-Modding.github.io/youshallnottick/config.md

 You Shall Not Tick only makes use of a server side configuration file.

-On Forge, this can be located within the `world/serverconfig` directory.
+On Forge/NeoForge, this can be located within the `world/serverconfig` directory.

 On Fabric, this is just within your `config` directory.
+On 1.21.1+ this can be overridden per world by placing it in `world/serverconfig` like NeoForge.

 # Specification